-Advisement in the Honors Program
+Advisement in the Honors College

-A student in the Honors Program may pursue any major in any college.
+A student in the Honors College may pursue any major in any college.
 It is important for students to get accurate and timely information on a regular basis as they pursue their Honors courses.
 The Honors Office is the best source of information about the overall program, but we rely on many faculty and staff members to provide complete advice with respect to individual majors, programs and degrees.

 - Honors Advisement - Honors students are required to meet with the Honors Office once per academic year for Honors advisement.
 You may be contacted in various ways by the Honors Office, or you may schedule a meeting on your own.
 It should not take more than 20 or 30 minutes.
 The advisement schedule is as follows: